This webpage was updated on November 14, 2024

 Background

 In 2021, Governor Newsom signed Senate Bill 1 (Atkins, 2021) into law.
 Senate Bill 1 (SB 1) directs the state to provide funding to local and regional governments to develop sea level rise (SLR) adaptation plans and implementation projects.
-In 2022 and 2023, OPC received $37.5 million and $54.5 million respectively to support the implementation of SB 1, with an additional $10 million anticipated in the 2024-2025 budget.
+In 2022, The California Air Resources Board (CARB) awarded $37.5 million dollars to OPC to support the implementation of SB 1.
+In the Budget Act of 2023, OPC received an additional $54.5 million for the continued implementation of SB 1.
+The FY 24-25 Budget maintained $77 million in funding for the SB 1 Grant Program, with $36.8 million delayed for allocation in 2026.
+As of September 2024, $23.4 million is available for funding SB 1 projects.
 Ultimately, OPC’s SB 1 SLR Adaptation Planning Grant Program (SB 1 Grant Program) aims to provide funding for coastal communities to develop consistent SLR adaptation plans and projects to build resilience to SLR along the entire coast of California and San Francisco Bay.

 SB 1 Grant Program